chebdotnet/irregular-verbs/README.md

 The app was created to check out skills for irregular verbs in English

-Was used then next technologies stack: react, underscore, bootstrap with main purpose to pick up these skills and improve qualification of mine
+Was used the next technologies stack: react, underscore, bootstrap with main purpose to pick up these skills and improve qualification of mine